On diffeomorphisms of even-dimensional discs: Introduction

-\begin{remark} Watanabe \cite{WatanabeS4} has shown that $\pi_k(B\mr{Diff}_\partial(D^4))\oq$ contains a subspace $\cA_k$ of certain trivalent graphs with $2k$ vertices, by constructing for each such graph a framed 4-disc bundle such that a corresponding configuration space integral is non-zero.
-Based on this and his work on diffeomorphism groups of odd-dimensional discs \cite{watanabe1,watanabe2}, we expect his results generalise to show that
+\begin{remark} Watanabe \cite{WatanabeS4} showed that $\pi_k(B\Diff_\partial(D^4))\oq$ contains a subspace $\cA_k$ of certain trivalent graphs with $2k$ vertices, by constructing for each such graph a framed 4-disc bundle such that a corresponding configuration space integral is nonzero.
+Based on this and his work on diffeomorphism groups of odd-dimensional discs \cite{watanabe1,watanabe2}, one might expect his results generalise to show that

-As $\cA_1 = 0$ and $\cA_2 = \bQ$, one first expects to see such a contribution in degree $4n-6$; this is indeed compatible with our chain complex above. \end{remark}
+(Since our paper became available, Watanabe has proved \cite{watanabeAddendum} that this is indeed the case.)
+As $\cA_1 = 0$ and $\cA_2 = \bQ$, one first sees such a contribution in degree $4n-6$ and this is compatible with our chain complex above. \end{remark}